SERI-CS/pre-coding-analysis/README.md

 Submitted to ACM SIGCSE 2024 conference.

 # Pre-coding analysis
-The R file reads in data from the data folder and analyzes how students' pre-coding activities (e.g., days and intensity of using piazza and codio) relate to behavioral delay in starting to code and course grades.
+The R file reads data from the files in the data folder and analyzes how students' pre-coding activities (e.g., days and intensity of using piazza and codio) predict behavioral delay in starting to code an assignment and course grades in an introductory computer science course.

 ## File structure

 ### Data

 Folders:
 * `HW release data`: Programming assignment number, topic, and release date (M/D/YY) in the course.
 * `canvas_videos_data_fa20_anon`: Anonymized data on time students watched videos on Canvas (LMS).
 * `del_pre`: The time and date (M/D/YY) students accessed course resources during the course.